-- a.
-Support Task: This is an effort to resupply or add manpower to a team in the field. - b.
-Commo Task: - i.
+Support Task: This is an effort to resupply or add manpower to a team in a. the field.

+- Commo Task: b. - i.
 Relay: a radio operator who relays messages. - ii.
-Repeater: an automatic or semiautomatic relay station.

-c.
-Search Task

-- i.
-Scratch: search of a point or linear feature (e.g. a trail, ravine, or ridge) by a small team. - ii.
-Survey: visual inspection of a large area from a single vantage point. - iii.
+Repeater: an automatic or semiautomatic relay station. - Search Task- - 1.
+Scratched search of a point or linear feature (e.g. a trail, ravine, or ridge) by a small team. - Survey: visual inspection of a large area from a single vantage point. ii. more commonly used - iii.
 Sweep: wide-spaced line search of an area. - iv.
+Saturation: close-spaced line search of an area.

+Hasty: the initial search of the point last seen; usually performed by γ. the Responsible Agency, but may be performed by a Quick Response def'n Team.

+vi.
+Tracking (also known as man-tracking): using the step-by-step or a spor in circle around similar method for following the victim's trail.

+PLS

-Saturation: close-spaced line search of an area. - v.
-Hasty: the initial search of the point last seen; usually performed by the Responsible Agency, but may be performed by a Quick Response Team. - vi.
-Tracking (also known as man-tracking): using the step-by-step or a similar method for following the victim's trail. - v.
-Cutting for Sign: small teams, generally working perpendicular to the victim's expected line of travel, looking for tracks or other clues of passage. - vi.
-Containment: the use of trail or road patrols to minimize the search area by assuring the victim has not left the search area. - vii.
+- Cutting for Sign: small teams, generally working perpendicular to the v. victim's expected line of travel, looking for tracks or other clues of passage. - vi.
+Containment: the use of trail or road patrols to minimize the search area by assuring the victim has not left the search area.

+vii.
 Dog Liason: an ASRC member or members assigned to work closely with a dog/handler team to provide assistnace with skills in which ASRC members are expert.

+severalize to "Liason

 d.
-Rescue Task
+Rescue Task i.

-- i.
-Rescue: extrication and medical stabilization. - ii.
+Rescue: extrication and medical stabilization.

+definery ii.
 Evac: transportation of the victim to a road or helispot.
 There are an infinity of variations.